U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives

 (Revised by FSCC 4/09)

-The approved course list for U.S. Diversity is found at the following web address: https://www.registrar.iastate.edu/students/div-ip-guide/usdiversity-courses.
+The approved course list for U.S. Cultures and Communities (formerly U.S. Diversity) is found at the following web address: https://www.registrar.iastate.edu/students/div-ip-guide/usdiversity-courses.

-Courses will be added to the U.S. Diversity list when approved by the U.S. Diversity Course Requirement Committee: https://www.facsen.iastate.edu/councils/academicaffairs/us-diversity-course-requirement-committee.
-For an Iowa State University course to receive the a U.S. Diversity course notation, it must be submitted for approval through the USD Committee website.
-Review of a transfer course to be considered for the U.S Diversity requirement follows the same process; requestors must choose the "Process for Transfer Courses" section of the portal.
+Courses will be added to the U.S. Cultures and Communities (formerly U.S. Diversity) list when approved by the Committee: https://www.facsen.iastate.edu/councils/academicaffairs/us-diversity-course-requirement-committee.
+For an Iowa State University course to receive the a U.S. Cultures and Communities (formerly U.S. Diversity) course notation, it must be submitted for approval through the USD Committee website.
+Review of a transfer course to be considered for the U.S. Cultures and Communities (formerly U.S. Diversity) requirement follows the same process; requestors must choose the "Process for Transfer Courses" section of the portal.

-2. Use of Transfer credit for U.S. Diversity requirement.
+2. Use of Transfer credit for U.S. Cultures and Communities (formerly U.S. Diversity) requirement.

-For courses that transfer in as specific ISU courses, the transfer credit will fulfill the U.S. Diversity requirement if the counterpart ISU course fulfills the requirement.
+For courses that transfer in as specific ISU courses, the transfer credit will fulfill the U.S. Cultures and Communities (formerly U.S. Diversity) requirement if the counterpart ISU course fulfills the requirement.
 If the transfer course does not have an equivalent ISU course, use the following instructions:

 • Non-Equivalent Transfer Course taken in Fall 2023 or later

-• Must be reviewed by the US Diversity Course Requirements Committee
+• Must be reviewed by the U.S. Cultures and Communities (formerly U.S. Diversity) Course Requirements Committee

 • Go to the USD Committee website, click on the “US Diversity Course Requirement Proposal Submission Portal” and follow the directions